Lonsdale201/dynamic-elementor-extension/README.md

 **Fixed**

-Fixed the Wikipedia links, and added new for each sections in the settings page.
+* Fixed the Wikipedia links, and added new for each sections in the settings page.
+* Fixed the Learndash Global section

 ---